top of page

 Logs and raw materials arrived at Ridham Dock - a Medway estuary inlet and were transported to Kemsley to be processed.

 The Mill still exists, north of Sittingbourne in Kent, built on the marshes of the Swale estuary, at Kemsley.
-Part of the line has been preserved as a heritage line (Sittingbourne and Kemsley Light Railway) running many of the locos originally used
+Part of the railway has been preserved as a heritage line (Sittingbourne and Kemsley Light Railway) running many of the locos originally used

 Bowater